AbdalrhmanHamza/so/src/pages/posts/awesome-nav-bar-styles.md

 </br>

-Hi in this post I will show you awesome nav bar styles made with HTML, CSS and JavaScript.
-You can use in your projects and website.
-This nav bars are hand-picked from codepen.io and GitHub and other resources.
+Collection of Navigation Bar Code examples in **HTML, CSS and JavaScript**. hand-picked from codepen.io and other resources.

-> Note: This nav bars are hand-picked from codepen.io and other resources.
+> Collection of Navigation Bar Code examples in **HTML, CSS and JavaScript**.

 ---